falwah-alhamed/Depression_Tweets/README.md

 # Depressed Users on Twitter

 Repository for "Classifying Social Media Users Before and After Depression Diagnosis via their Language Usage: A Dataset and Study" paper, published in LREC-COLING 2024.
 Full text of the paper can be found [here]().
 All updates on this public dataset can be found in this repository.
+(Soon)

 The dataset provided here includes an updated version of the original dataset, with ~500k tweets annotated to two classes (before / after) The classes are annotated based on the disclosed date of depression diagnosis :
 * Depressed_users_labels.csv: contains ~500k rows, where every row is consisted of a unique Tweet ID and its according annotation